MLB great Todd Helton gets 2 days in jail over 2019 DUI arrest: report

 Colorado Rockies great Todd Helton was reportedly sentenced to two days in jail over a 2019 DUI arrested in Tennessee.

-Helton received a misdemeanor citation for driving under the influence after getting into a one-car crash in Knoxville on March 18, 2019.
-Police said Helton’s car struck a pole and that the former first baseman indicated he had taken an Ambien in the afternoon of that day while another officer said they saw a cup in Helton’s car and it appeared to have “the odor of an alcoholic beverage.”
+Helton received a misdemeanor citation for driving under the influence after getting into a one-car crash in Knoxville on March 18, 2019, when police said his car struck a pole.

+The former first baseman indicated he had taken an Ambien in the afternoon of that day, but an officer on the scene said they saw a cup in Helton’s car and it appeared to have “the odor of an alcoholic beverage.”

 JUSTIN VERLANDER DONATING MLB PAYCHECKS TO CORONAVIRUS RELIEF EFFORTS DURING SEASON'S SHUTDOWN